95danlos/Task-Definition-Language/README.md

 #### Import to Eclipse:

-In Eclipse click --> File --> Import --> Existing Projects into Workspace --> Browse --> select the Task-Definiton-Language-Project folder.
+In Eclipse click --> File --> Import --> Existing Projects into Workspace --> Browse --> select the Task-Definition-Language-Project folder.

 #### Install Xtext and Xtend: